OpenTransitTools/trafficdb/ott/trafficdb/inrix/README.md

     - map data:
       - for things like the .geojson or .csv file of INRIX XD street segments
       - https://map-data-downloader.inrix.com
-      - the INRIX sales authorized my uname (email address -- so this is a personal account)
+      - the INRIX sales rep authorized my uname to access the above url (it's my email address -- so this is a personal account)
-      - logging into the map-data-downloader site allows me to manually grab the street data (geojson) for Oregon & Washington
+      - INRIX's map-data-downloader site allows one to manually download their street data (geojson) ...
-      - data for other states & countries (and in other formats) is available here (as well as some documentation)
+        I grabbed data for Oregon & Washington (steps below) and loaded them into PostGIS...
-      - run this: ott/trafficdb/inrix/load_inrix_geojson.sh USA_*.geojson (and ignore any errors)
+      - data for other states & countries (and in other formats) is available here, plus a bit of documentation (schema, etc...)
-      - view this: using QGIS (http://download.qgis.org/), and you should be able to see the INRIX data
+      - run  this: ott/trafficdb/inrix/load_inrix_geojson.sh USA_*.geojson (and ignore any errors) to load INRIX streets / XD ids into PostGIS
-      - see: ott/trafficdb/inrix/test/postgis_traffic_inrix_segments.qgz for a QGIS project that will view the INRIX street segment geojson data, which was loaded into postgis via load_inrix_geojson.sh
+      - view this: using QGIS (http://download.qgis.org/), and you should be able to see the INRIX data in PostGIS. see: ott/trafficdb/inrix/test/postgis_traffic_inrix_segments.qgz for a QGIS project that will view the INRIX street segment geojson data, which was loaded into postgis via load_inrix_geojson.sh

     - traffic api data:
       - this requires both a vendorid and consumerid